yakirmanor/qv-user-manager/README.md

 Configuration
 -------------

 Add the user that is executing the tool to the "QlikView Management API" Windows group.
 This group does not exist by default and must be created.
+Restart the computer or log out

 Change the line below in qv-user-manager.exe.config file to reflect the server address of your QlikView Management Service.